How to start a business in Texas

 - EIN (or Social Security Number for sole proprietors)

 Look for accounts with low fees, free transactions, and integrated payment processing.
+For more detail, see the guide to opening a business bank account for your LLC.

 Set up accounting software

-Accounting software helps you track income and expenses, send invoices, and stay on top of tax obligations from day one.
+Accounting software helps you track income and expenses, send invoices, and stay on top of tax obligations from day 1.
 Xero connects to your bank, automates reconciliation, and gives you real-time visibility into your cash flow.
 For personalized setup help, connect with a Texas-based Xero advisor.

 Set up payroll